noahpierau/Agapism-Manifesto/README.md

 Agapists may explore and participate in different practices, to find out what works for them and what makes them flourish.
 Local networks with others may be created to form communities of practice.

 Community gatherings can include prayer, meditation, yoga, conversation, debate, philosophy, studying nature, hiking, making music, dancing, and many other activities.
-Agapists can adopt rituals or practices from other groups and adapt them to align with Agape.
+Agapists often adopt rituals or practices from other groups and adapt them to align with Agape.

 ---

 Agapism does not prescribe any specific worldview.
 Everyone has their own understanding of the world, and this is respected.
-You can be Agapist in parallel to being Christian, Hindu, Buddhist, Muslim, atheist, nihilist or non-theist.
+You may be Agapist in parallel to being Christian, Hindu, Buddhist, Muslim, atheist, nihilist or non-theist.
 Agapism encourages religious pluralism.

 We refer to an old prophecy of the Cathars: that a Church of Love would grow from our combined cultures, places and lands.
 Do not get confused over the word ‘church’, because it simply means ‘communion’ — ecclesia in Ancient Greek.
 It represents coming together in a community, in a sangha, to share the seeds of love and wisdom.